bflaven/BlogArticlesExamples/migration_codeceptjs_to_cypress_write_javascript_class/write_python_class_examples/README.md

 This example was to decompose and learn how to write a Class in Python and then transfers the logic into Javascript.
 This example have been made to prepare a migration from CodeceptJS to Cypress, making the best of the 2 UAT testing frameworks for an webapplication.

+Read more in the post: [Prepare a migration from CodeceptJS to Cypress, making the best of the 2 UAT testing frameworks for an webapplication](https://flaven.fr/2022/05/prepare-a-migration-from-codeceptjs-to-cypress-making-the-best-of-the-2-uat-testing-frameworks-for-an-webapplication/)

 ```bash